 Bava Batra 86 – Pulling is Ineffective if Lifting is Possible

-As we have learned elsewhere, movable items can be formally acquired by pulling them into the domain of the buyer.
-However, this is only true for items that are not normally lifted.
-Items that are normally lifted can't be acquired by pulling at all.
+As we have learned elsewhere, movable items can be formally acquired by pulling them into the buyer's domain.
+However, this is only true for items that are generally not lifted.
+Items that are usually lifted can't be acquired by pulling at all.

 But is that true?
-Consider the following case: one who steals a bag of money on Shabbat by pulling it out of the house is not liable to pay, since he is liable with his life for carrying on Shabbat.
-We see that he does acquire the bag by pulling, even though normally money bags are lifted!
+Consider the following case: one who steals a bag of money on Shabbat by pulling it out of the house is not liable to pay since he is liable with his life for carrying on Shabbat.
+We see that he acquires the bag by pulling it, even though usually, money bags are lifted!

-Rebuttal: you know what we are dealing with here?
+Rebuttal: You know what we are dealing with here?
 A bag that's too big to be lifted.
-Therefore, the rule stands, and normally pulling is ineffective as a method of acquisition if lifting is possible.
+Therefore, the rule stands, and pulling is usually ineffective as a method of acquisition if lifting is possible.

 Bava Batra 85 – One's Container Formalizes Acquisition